 Artist Statement

-My work is an exploration of the human mind and how our bodies connect from the rough emotions of the experiences we go through in our minds.
+My work is an exploration of the human mind and how our bodies connect and disconnect from the rough emotions of the experiences we go through in our minds.
 By placing myself at the center of the work, I turn my body into both subject and medium.
 In embracing this, I let the audience have a choice of either putting themselves in my position or letting them view me as a human experience.
 Whenever I don't use self-portraiture, I use constructed imagery as my photographic form to highlight the ideas of how the world around us can affect us.